-Military.com is owned by Monster Worldwide, which is a subsidiary of Randstad Holding, a Dutch multinational human resource consulting firm headquartered in Diemen, Netherlands.
+Military.com is owned by Monster Worldwide, a subsidiary of Randstad Holding, a Dutch multinational human resource consulting firm headquartered in Diemen, Netherlands.
 Revenue is primarily generated through advertising.

 Analysis / Bias

 In review, Military.com provides news as well as information about services to service members.
-There are separate news sections for Army, Navy, Air Force, Marines and the Coast Guard.
-The website offers original reporting that is factual and low biased in wording such as this: Army Identifies Reserve Soldier Killed in Syria Vehicle Rollover.
-However, the majority of content comes from other outlets such as the Associated Press and Stars and Stripes, both of which we rate as least biased.
+There are separate news sections for Army, Navy, Air Force, Marines, and the Coast Guard.
+The website offers original reporting that is factual and low-biased in wording such as this: Army Identifies Reserve Soldier Killed in Syria Vehicle Rollover.
+However, most content comes from other outlets such as the Associated Press and Stars and Stripes, both of which we rate as least biased.

-Editorially, there is a section called “opinion” that tends to present balanced viewpoints such as this from a right-leaning perspective, The Case for Pulling US Troops Out of Africa, and this from a left leaning perspective Betrayal of the Kurds Is a Stain on American Honor.
-When reporting on President Trump, Military.com typically sticks to the facts, but sometimes they do not agree with his foreign policy.
+Editorially, a section called “opinion” tends to present balanced viewpoints such as this from a right-leaning perspective, The Case for Pulling US Troops Out of Africa, and this from a left-leaning perspective Betrayal of the Kurds Is a Stain on American Honor.
+Military.com typically sticks to the facts when reporting on former President Trump, but sometimes they do not agree with his foreign policy.
 In general, they report factually and with minimal bias.

 Overall, we rate Military.com Least Biased based on balanced story selection with minimally loaded wording.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 7/23/2017) Updated (1/25/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 7/23/2017) Updated (04/06/2023)

 Last Updated on June 5, 2023 by Media Bias Fact Check